JacpFX/JacpFX/_includes/main-documentation.md

 While perspectives helping you to structure you application, components are more like "micro" applications or portlets.
 You can simply create master-detail views and reuse both parts (components) in different contextes.
 Basically JacpFX components are distinguished in UI- and NonUI-Components;
 UI-Components contain your complex UI (e.g Form) and Controls like "TextField" or "Button".
 NonUI-Components are ment to be services for long running tasks.
 All components in common is, that they have a “handle” method that is <b>running outside the FX application thread</b>, so the execution of this method will not block the rest of your UI.
 ### UI-Components ###
-The purpose of UI-Components is to create UI parts or views in JavaFX or FXML (similar to views or editors in other RCP frameworks).
-A UI-Component has to implement the "FXComponent" interface and represents a controller class which returns a view either in plain JavaFX or FXML.
-While the return value of JavaFX components is a JavaFX Node, which will than be included in the parent perspective, FXML Components pass the root-node of your FXML file directly to the parent perspective.
+The purpose of UI-Components is to create UI parts or views in plain JavaFX or FXML (similar to views or editors in other RCP frameworks).
+UI-Components must implement the "FXComponent" interface, they represent a controller class which returns a view either in plain JavaFX or FXML.
+While the explicit return value of a JavaFX component is a (JavaFX) Node, which will be included in the parent perspective; FXML Components passes the root-node of their FXML file directly to the parent perspective.

 #### The FXComponent lifecycle ####